-Table 61: Send SMS on the serial Port 2
+Table 62: Send SMS on the serial Port 2

-Setting the parameters in the Enable AT-SMS protocol over TCP frame, you can enable the router to send and receive SMS messages on a TCP port.
+Setting the parameters in the Enable AT-SMS protocol over TCP frame, you can enable the router to use AT-SMS protocol on a TCP port.
 This function requires you to specify a TCP port number.
-The router sends SMS messages using a standard AT command.